Pang De: Battle of Tong Pass & submitting to Cao Cao

 Around 211, Ma Chao started a rebellion against the Han central government and led a coalition of warlords from Liang Province to attack Cao Cao, leading to the Battle of Tong Pass.
 Cao Cao defeated Ma Chao and his allies at the battle and caused the coalition to break up.
 Despite his defeat, Ma Chao, with assistance from the Qiang tribes and the warlord Zhang Lu in Hanzhong Commandery, continued to ravage the lands in Liang Province and even seized control of the provincial governorship at one point.
 However, he was eventually driven out of Liang Province and forced to take shelter under Zhang Lu in Hanzhong.
 Pang De accompanied Ma Chao to Hanzhong and became one of Zhang Lu's subordinates.

-In 215, Ma Chao defected to the warlord Liu Bei and aided him in seizing control of Yi Province (covering present-day Sichuan and Chongqing) from its provincial governor, Liu Zhang.
+Around 214, Ma Chao defected to the warlord Liu Bei and aided him in seizing control of Yi Province (covering present-day Sichuan and Chongqing) from its provincial governor, Liu Zhang.
 Pang De remained in Hanzhong with Zhang Lu.
-Later that year, Cao Cao led his forces to attack Hanzhong and defeated Zhang Lu at the Battle of Yangping.
+In 215, Cao Cao led his forces to attack Hanzhong and defeated Zhang Lu at the Battle of Yangping.
 Pang De joined Zhang Lu in surrendering to Cao Cao.
 As Cao Cao had heard of Pang De's valour, he immediately recruited Pang De as his subordinate and appointed him as General Who Establishes Righteousness (立義將軍).
 Pang De was also enfeoffed as the Marquis of Guanmen Village (關門亭侯) and given 300 taxable households to form his marquisate.